 - A. Absent extenuating circumstances that may affect the best interest of the student, once a student is admitted into an accelerated placement, that student may remain in the accelerated placement until completion of elementary school or high school; provided that remaining in the accelerated placement does not adversely affect the student's social, emotional, and/or academic well-being. - B. Schools will review students' continuation annually in partnership with families and consider not only academic performance but also students' social-emotional well-being and voice.
-Support plans will be provided for students at risk of failure in the accelerated coursework. - C. If the student transfers from a neighborhood or choice school to a Selective Enrollment Elementary School, the continuation of single-subject accelerated placement is at the discretion of the selective enrollment elementary school principal. - D. Students in gifted programming shall not be removed from the current program as a result of accelerated placement via this policy.
+Support plans will be provided for students at risk of failure in the accelerated coursework. - C. If concerns arise that the accelerated placement may no longer be an appropriate fit for a student, any decision to modify or exit the placement must be made collaboratively with the school team and the student's parent or guardian. - D. If the student transfers from a neighborhood or choice school to a Selective Enrollment Elementary School, the continuation of single-subject accelerated placement is at the discretion of the selective enrollment elementary school principal. - E. Students in gifted programming shall not be removed from the current program as a result of accelerated placement via this policy.

-VIII.AUTHORIZATION TO ISSUE PROCEDURES AND GUIDELINES
+VIII.
+AUTHORIZATION TO ISSUE PROCEDURES AND GUIDELINES